 Probably the most important facet of moving a piano is communication.
-The type of piano and the access at both the origin and destination locations will determine the equipment and manpower required to safely transport the piano.
+The type of piano and the access at both the origin and destination locations will determine the equipment and staffing required to transport the piano safely.
 Critical information that needs to be communicated to Olympia Moving includes:

 1) What type of piano are you moving (upright, spinet, baby grand, concert grand)?

 2) What is the access like at your origin residence (stairs, elevator)?

 3) What is the access like at your destination residence (stairs, elevator)?